vineetakhurana/CSCDevOps-Queue-Proxy/README.md

 'rpoplpush' command used to pop and hence remove the most recent image from the uploads queue onto another queue, used to display the image on accessing *localhost:3002/meow*

 'lrange' command used to access the recent-most image in the destination queue in order to display the image on accessing *localhost:3002/meow*

+This fetches the most recent image i.e. 'morning.jpg' in the first access to /meow and later 'i-scream.jpg' for a subsequent request to /meow.

 ![meow] [meow]